kubernetes-sigs/security-profiles-operator/installation-usage.md

   `/var/log/audit/audit.log`
 - [syslog][syslog] can be used as fallback to auditd and needs to log into `/var/log/syslog`.
 Depending on the system configuration, a printk rate limiting may be in place which has direct influence on the log enrichment.
-To diable the rate limiting, set the following sysctls:
+To disable the rate limiting, set the following sysctls:
   ```
   > sysctl -w kernel.printk_ratelimit=0